runtimeverification/evm-semantics/tests/specs/examples/erc20-spec.md

 -------------

 File [`ERC20.sol`](ERC20.sol) contains some code snippets we want to verify the functional correctness of.
-Call `kevm solc ERC20.sol ERC20 > erc20-bin-runtime.k`, to generate the helper K files.
+Call `kevm solc-to-k ERC20.sol ERC20 > erc20-bin-runtime.k`, to generate the helper K files.

 Verification Module
 -------------------